 In the age of smartphones, recording your lines is easier than ever.
 And that’s a huge plus for actors.

 Try recording yourself reading the lines, then play the recording over and over again.
-Listen to it when you’re folding laundry, driving in the car, getting ready for work or school in the morning, getting ready for bed at night, etc.
+Listen to it while doing chores, driving, preparing for work or school, or getting ready for bed.

 Disclaimer: if you live with other people, this may drive them crazy.